Apple, Samsung launch salvos as smartphone trial heats up

-SAN JOSE, California Samsung Electronics Co Ltd told jurors that its products are not copycats of Apple Inc's iPhone but rather an example of legitimate American-style competition from the South Korean company.
+SAN JOSE, California Samsung Electronics Co Ltd (005930.KS) told jurors that its products are not copycats of Apple Inc's (AAPL.O) iPhone but rather an example of legitimate American-style competition from the South Korean company.

 Lawyers for both tech giants faced off on Tuesday for opening statements in the highly anticipated U.S. patent trial, where Apple has accused Samsung of stealing iPhone features like scrolling and multi-touch.